wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image158](./images/media/image158.png)</kbd>

-    b.
-As the restConnector feature is not installed so far, switch to a terminal window to install the missing features via command:
+3. As the restConnector feature is not installed so far, switch to a terminal window to install the missing features via command:

         wlp/bin/featureUtility installServerFeatures myServer